 What is Resonance marketing?

 First of all, let’s be very clear about what resonance marketing is not.
 Resonance marketing is not selling on prices, features, or on services.

 Advertising resonance can be compared to the use of metaphors and wordplays combined with a photo or a drawing to involve a double meaning.

 Engaging your potential customers with a conversation and message that reflects their values and interest will usually reinforce their desire to do business with your company.

 Resonance marketing helps your company to be on the same wavelength as your aimed audience.
 Especially in China, where consumers are very attached to what a brand can reflect the society’s eyes.

 Some recent research has shown that using resonance in advertisements increases the amount of information that the customer recalls about the advertisement and its message.

 Resonance = Viral Marketing?

-Advertisements that take into consideration this element also helps the advertising message to get noticed more easily than other advertisements for similar products.
+Advertisements that take into consideration this element also help the advertising message to get noticed more easily than other advertisements for similar products.

 Share good vibes with your audience

 Traditional marketing is overdone.
 You cannot convince your potential consumers just by saying you have the best price, performance or service.

 Therefore, the intensification and enriching of a customer relationship by leveraging the « vibe » you develop with your audience are very important.
 You must give good impressions to your consumers.
 Make sure you use words they like to hear.

 In 2001, Coca-Cola’s leitmotiv was « Life tastes good ».
 Spontaneous and easy to remember, isn’t it?
-Coca-Cola is excelling with their slogans.
+Coca-Cola is excelling with its slogans.
 Nowadays, the giant’s slogan is « Taste the feeling ».

 Resonance marketing goes deeper than traditional marketing.
-You must show your authenticity and values you share with your aimed audience.
+You must show your authenticity and the values you share with your aimed audience.
 This will allow potential customers to create an affinity towards your brand.
 Moreover, it will add value to the customer relationship.
 And everyone knows that Chinese customers enjoy the authenticity and strong values.

 The key to resonance marketing is communication